a-chacon/a-chacon.github.io/_posts/en/rails_api/2024-06-16-creating-rails-api-cap-1.md

 ---
 layout: post
-title: 'Creating a REST API with Ruby on Rails.
-Chapter 1: Initial Setup and Models'
+title: "Creating a REST API with Ruby on Rails.
+Chapter 1: Initial Setup and Models"
 categories:
   - On Rails
 excerpt: >-